UML Use Case Diagram Example. Registration System

 NINE RELATED HOW TO's:

-To draw SysML diagrams use the ConceptDraw DIAGRAM diagramming and vector drawing software extended with the Rapid UML solution from the Software Development area of ConceptDraw Solution Park.
+Activity Network Diagram - This sample was created in ConceptDraw DIAGRAM diagramming and vector drawing software using the Seven Management and Planning Tools solution from the Management area of ConceptDraw Solution Park.

 This sample shows the PERT (Program Evaluation Review Technique) chart of the request on proposal.
 A request for proposal (RFP) is a request of the company or the organization to potential suppliers to submit the business proposals for service or goods that it is interested to purchase.
 The RFP is represented on the initial procurement stage and allows to define the risks and benefits.

 Picture: Activity Network Diagram Method

 Business Process Flow Diagram is a graphical presentation of business processes and process flows.
 It is one of the main tool of business analysis and business process re-engineering that lets identify and easy understand process flows within organization.

 ConceptDraw DIAGRAM extended with Business Process Workflow Diagrams solution from the Business Processes area of ConceptDraw Solution Park is a powerful software which lets easy design Business Process Flow Diagram of any complexity.

 When describing any computer network, we imagine a set of devices and nodes, arranged in some way.
 Talking about network structures, we should distinguish physical and logical network topologies, as physical topology is about devices location and logical topology illustrates data flow.
 In the same time, they do not have to match, and some devices, such as repeaters, may have a physical star layout, but a bus logical topology.